 The stories we tell and the travels we embark on are two sides of the same coin.
 You probably have not heard many captivating stories about people, who have stayed in one place and lived their lives in the same way since the day they were born until the day they died.
 But you might also be mistaken if you think that people, who don’t travel the world, don’t travel at all.
 Those who imagine, tell and listen to stories live multiple lives.

 Since the beginning of time, people loved listening to stories about faraway lands, strange and exotic places, unheard-of traditions, basilisks slain, and battles fought.
 And it is always the Other that has been thrilling and exciting us.
-The point where the known meets the unknown, is a place where the legends and myths are born.
+The point where the known meets the unknown is a place where the legends and myths are born.
 Where ‘Us’ meets ‘Them’.
 The idea of terras incognitas is exciting.
 The understandable.
 The feared.
 Other places, people, worlds, times.
-Like Odyssey, stories bring us to the lands of monsters and to the edge of the maps, where we push the limits or leave them for dragons to inhabit.
+Like Odyssey, stories bring us to the lands of monsters and to the edge of the map, where we push the limits or leave them for dragons to inhabit.
 We admire the travellers.
-We dream about embarking on heroic quests, travelling to foreign lands and exposing ourselves to things undiscovered and not experienced.
+We dream about embarking on heroic quests, travelling to foreign lands and exposing ourselves to things undiscovered and not yet experienced.
 Challenging and changing us.

 We do have magic carpets these days.
 Transporting our effigies and ourselves so swiftly across the globe that only the very margins of our world remain undiscovered.
 We know more and believe less.
-We meet people who explore the world and people are forced to uproot their lives and travel through hell, leaving death, destruction and the ruins of their home and their countries behind.
+We meet people who explore the world and people who are forced to uproot their lives and travel through hell, leaving death, destruction and the ruins of their home and their countries behind.

-MagiC Carpets is a project that entrusts the stories to the young emerging artists, send them on the quests, for (self)discoveries, learning them to see and to let them be seen.
+“MagiC Carpets” is a project that entrusts the stories to the young emerging artists, sends them on quests for (self)discovery, learning to see and to let them be seen.